sunnysideup/silverstripe-upgrade_to_silverstripe_4/README.md

 # prerequisites before you start:

+- The module's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
+This means that you create folders, similar to silverstripe/framework, where classes are put in the right folder.
+You do not need to use title case for the folder names.
  - module to be upgraded needs to be listed on packagist
  - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)